-MA Thesis Proposal Presentation
+MA Thesis Proposal Presentation.
 Each student is required to prepare and present a research proposal that is formally approved by the student's faculty committee.
-There is no standard or required structure, format, or length for proposals.
-Each proposal is unique to the student, their program, and their research topic.
-Students should work with their advisor and consult other proposal examples to decide what is most suitable.
 Master's thesis students must present proposals for committee approval by the time the student would be finishing his/her substantive course work; this is equivalent to having completed 32-quarter hours toward the Master's degree.
 If a master's thesis student does not have an approved proposal by the end of the quarter in which the student has completed 32-quarter hours, the student is placed on academic probation and is given one additional quarter to have a proposal approved by the student's committee.
 If the proposal has not been approved by the end of the quarter following the student's completion of 32- quarter hours of master's degree coursework, the student's program will be terminated due to insufficient progress toward the degree.
 The student may, however, file a petition before the eighth week of that quarter requesting an extension of probationary status for one additional quarter.
 If this petition is granted, the student must have a proposal approved by the eighth week of the next quarter to continue in the program.
 If not, the program is automatically terminated.
 If a student has encountered severe extenuating circumstances beyond the student's control, a petition may be filed to extend probationary status subject to approval by the departmental Director of Graduate Programs and Department Chair

-Final (oral) Examination
+Final (oral) Examination.
 Upon completion of required course work, approved proposal, and the thesis, each student will undergo a final oral examination.
 A final examination may not be scheduled until at least the second quarter following the quarter in which the research proposal was approved (The summer may count as a quarter; though, no examinations should be scheduled in the summer).
 The final oral examination is to be conducted at least two weeks before the end of the quarter in which the degree is to be awarded (prior to eighth week of the quarter).
-This exam is usually about two hours in length and is composed of a 15 to 20-minute presentation by the student, followed by questions from the committee.
+This exam is usually about two hours in length, and is composed of a 15 to 20 minute presentation by the student, followed by questions from the committee.
 In all cases, the exam will address course work and the thesis research.
-The examining committee is composed of the student's committee and a tenured or tenure-track University faculty member serving as the University's representative.
+The examining committee is composed of the student's committee (see page 19) and a tenured or tenure-track University faculty member serving as the University's representative.